pythonCloudbase/pyplay/readme.md

 ### Python Projects

-One on the visually apeealing style : flappy bird.
+One on the visually apeealing style : robo flappy.

 ![](flappy.gif)